ryanmeinzer/silencer/README.md

 Start monitoring in the app to have it automatically detect sound that it will mask with pleasant white noise, faded in and out so that you won't even notice/awake.
 It memorizes such noises, so that it will proactively mask them in the future.
 Sleep like a baby. 👶🏻💤

+## Future Features

+Silencer.ai begins with sound/noise masking, but ends with active noise cancellation.
+Our evolving sound map will enable us to serve hyper locally through proactive technology and community efforts.
+Our active noise cancellation tech will eliminate noise pollution altogether, without the crutch of white noise for masking.

 ## Screenshot

 WIP